A Fitting End

 top under a huge cotton sweater, nylon

-knee-highs under knit crop pants), I
+knit crop pants), I

 answered, "Why not?" - figuring I'd have to